Franklin D. Roosevelt: Presidency (1933–1945)

-As president, Roosevelt appointed powerful men to top positions in government.
-However, he made all of his administration's major decisions himself, regardless of any delays, inefficiencies, or resentments doing so may have caused.
+Roosevelt made all of his administration's major decisions himself, regardless of any delays, inefficiencies, or resentments this may have caused.
 Analyzing the president's administrative style, Burns concludes:

-The president stayed in charge of his administration...by drawing fully on his formal and informal powers as Chief Executive; by raising goals, creating momentum, inspiring a personal loyalty, getting the best out of people...by deliberately fostering among his aides a sense of competition and a clash of wills that led to disarray, heartbreak, and anger but also set off pulses of executive energy and sparks of creativity...by handing out one job to several men and several jobs to one man, thus strengthening his own position as a court of appeals, as a depository of information, and as a tool of co-ordination; by ignoring or bypassing collective decision-making agencies, such as the Cabinet...and always by persuading, flattering, juggling, improvising, reshuffling, harmonizing, conciliating, manipulating.
+The president stayed in charge of his administration... by drawing fully on his formal and informal powers as Chief Executive; by raising goals, creating momentum, inspiring a personal loyalty, getting the best out of people... by deliberately fostering among his aides a sense of competition and a clash of wills that led to disarray, heartbreak, and anger but also set off pulses of executive energy and sparks of creativity... by handing out one job to several men and several jobs to one man, thus strengthening his own position as a court of appeals, as a depository of information, and as a tool of co-ordination; by ignoring or bypassing collective decision-making agencies, such as the Cabinet... and always by persuading, flattering, juggling, improvising, reshuffling, harmonizing, conciliating, manipulating.

 First and second terms (1933–1941)

-When Roosevelt was inaugurated on March 4, 1933, the U.S. was at the nadir of the worst depression in its history.
-A quarter of the workforce was unemployed, and farmers were in deep trouble as prices had fallen by 60%.
-Industrial production had fallen by more than half since 1929.
-Two million people were homeless.
-By the evening of March 4, 32 of the 48 states—as well as the District of Columbia—had closed their banks.

-Historians categorized Roosevelt's program as "relief, recovery, and reform".
-Relief was urgently needed by the unemployed.
-Recovery meant boosting the economy back to normal, and reform was required of the financial and banking systems.
-Through Roosevelt's 30 "fireside chats", he presented his proposals directly to the American public as a series of radio addresses.
-Energized by his own victory over paralytic illness, he used persistent optimism and activism to renew the national spirit.

 First New Deal (1933–1934)

-On his second day in office, Roosevelt declared a four-day national "bank holiday", to end the run by depositors seeking to withdraw funds.
-He called for a special session of Congress on March 9, when Congress passed, almost sight unseen, the Emergency Banking Act.
-The act, first developed by the Hoover administration and Wall Street bankers, gave the president the power to determine the opening and closing of banks and authorized the Federal Reserve Banks to issue banknotes.
-The "first 100 Days" of the 73rd United States Congress saw an unprecedented amount of legislation and set a benchmark against which future presidents have been compared.
-When the banks reopened on Monday, March 15, stock prices rose by 15 percent and in the following weeks over $1 billion was returned to bank vaults, ending the bank panic.
-On March 22, Roosevelt signed the Cullen–Harrison Act, which brought Prohibition to a close.